mabq/arch-setup/README.md

 To run the script execute the following command:

+> First time will take longer than usual because of package installation and builds

 ```sh
 # `--directory` is the path where the repo will be cloned
 ansible-pull --url https://github.com/mabq/arch-setup --vault-password-file ~/.vault_key --directory {~/projects/arch-setup}